DigitalSilo/digitalsilodocs/README.md

 public class Grain<TResponse> : Grain, IRequest<TResponse>
 where TResponse : Response, new()
 ```

 `TResponse` has to be an instance of the `Response` abstract class defined in the `DigitalSilo.Grain.Abstracts` namespace.

-Let's imagine that we want to have the silo compute the perimeter of a rectangular.
+Let's imagine that we want to have Digital Silo compute the perimeter of a rectangular.
 We will need grain to define a rectangular and a respective response class where the computed perimeter is stored.

 ```cs
 using DigitalSilo.Grain.Abstracts;